-The COVID Babies Are Toddlers Now
+How the Pandemic Has Shaped Babies’ Development

 The first two years of life are a time of astonishing brain growth.
-What happens when all that development happens during a pandemic?
+What has that meant for the toddlers who have only known a world with COVID?

 Two years is a long time in any child’s life.
 It’s half of high school and most of middle school, time enough for a grade schooler to notch several inches on the kitchen doorframe and for toddlers to leap from first words to conversations.
 For the babies born in March 2020, just as the pandemic was declared, two years make up their whole lives.